chanced/labeler/README.md

 I'm building a project on Google Cloud Platform and the resources can have labels.
 I'm using the grpc clients so the response objects have a `GetLabels() map[string]string`.
 This package should be incredibly handy for anyone else on GCP.

+It should be generic enough to be utilized in other circumstances as well though.
+I made it as configurable as possible and I may, eventually, abstract out the core and make a magic string parser for struct tags.

 ### Prior Art

 - [go-env](https://github.com/Netflix/go-env) by Netflix.
 This is the only package that I looked at that does something similar.
 It was a huge help in getting started.